icebert04/icebert04.github.io/_posts/2017-12-18-the-importance-of-trees.md

 I was so lucky that I was born in that kind of family.
 That even most of that properties that I've mentioned are long gone....
 I still have one property that is filled with Mahogany trees and I do still intend to add more trees in the coming years.
 Not for me really but for my children, our relatives, and to our next generation.

-That is why I am bringing this up to you
+That is why I am bringing this up to you.
+That even though you don't have properties or trees in your properties... it is never too late to have them in your lifetime.
+For starters you can plant Gmelina.
+It is one of the fastest growing trees in our country today.
+A full grown tree (1,500 meters in altutitudes) takes only 5 years to grow.
+But it's up to you really.
+You can plant a varities of trees.. some fruit bearing, some for lumber and some jsut for shade.